-After Citizens United held that the First Amendment prohibits the government from limiting political speech by corporations and unions, the D.C.
+After the Court held in Citizens United that the First Amendment prohibits the government from limiting independent political speech by corporations and unions, the D.C.
 Circuit recognized that the logic of Citizens United also extended to individuals.
-In short, if corporations and unions could speak without limit, then a group of individuals like those behind SpeechNow.org could as well.
+In short, if corporations and unions could speak without limit, then other groups of individuals, like those behind SpeechNow.org, could as well.